JunsooJung/Parley_CUB_Spring2025/Junsoo_Jung_Work/readme.md

 ## About

 This is a collaborative capstone project between Parlay Finance and the Data Science major at the University of Colorado Boulder.
 All data belongs to Parlay and may not be used without authorization.
-For the Spring 2025 semester,
+For the Spring 2025 semester, Team 1 and Parlay focused on what could improve the accuracy of the prediction of the loan possibility.